the Dow Jones is saved at the end of a bullish week

 In the previous day, the Wall Street indicators closed in green, with the Nasdaq Composite leading the increases and with the two large indices, the Dow Jones and the S&P 500, marking new all-time highs at the end of the day.
 In addition, the good performance of the bonds allowed a certain relaxation of their yields.

-Growth stocks, including tech stocks, also benefited from the declines in bond yields..
+Growth stocks, including those in the tech sector, also benefited from the declines in bond yields..
 On the contrary, it was the sectors most linked to the cycle, especially energy and the automobile sector, which had the worst performance.
-“Everything seems to indicate that investors yesterday opted to make some benefits in cyclical stocks and in those classified as ‘value’, which have been behaving much better than the market as a whole in relative terms for weeks,” explained Link Securities analysts. .
+“Everything seems to indicate that investors yesterday opted to make some gains in cyclical stocks and those classified as ‘value’, which have been behaving much better than the market as a whole in relative terms for weeks,” explained Link Securities analysts. .

-Regarding statements, Fed Chairman Jerome Powell cleared investors’ doubts about inflation, indicating that the price rebound will be temporary, also showing his concern about the increase in cases of coronavirus, a new wave that could put a stop to the Economic recovery.
+Regarding statements, Fed Chairman Jerome Powell cleared investors’ doubts about inflation, indicating that the price rebound will be temporary, also showing his concern about the increase in coronavirus cases, a new wave that could put a brake on the Economic recovery.

-The market is trusting Powell’s words and that has led to a drop in fears of rising prices in the United States, causing bond yields to fall back and propelling stocks on Wall Street.
+The market trusts Powell’s words and that has led to a drop in fears of rising prices in the United States, causing bond yields to fall back and propelling stocks on Wall Street.

 For her part, Janet Yellen, US Secretary of the Treasury commented yesterday that she is concerned that “an uneven recovery from the COVID-19 crisis will result in divergent growth across countries.”
 In this sense, the managing director of the IMF declared: “withdrawing funding too much would put pressure on the recovery.
 Countries must strive to help each other before the crisis ends.
 The multi-speed recovery poses threats to financial stability. “